EVENTFLOW

 “Would be cool if there was a way to bookmark sessions”

-Overall — Friction points around unclear session details, schedule changes, and the lack information for event day.
+Overall — Friction points around unclear session details, schedule changes, and the lack of information for event day.

 Key Insights